Application Porting

 In most cases the tarballs use GNU Autotools to build, it's common that the tarball method of compilation is not well documented, causing confusion on new packagers.

-To investigate, you can do these things:
+To investigate, you can do the following things:

-• Build with the configure template and see if it works (sometimes you need to use some flag or customize)
+configuretemplate and see if it works (sometimes you need to use some flag or customize) - Search the Git repository of the program or library for

-• Search the Git repository of the program or library for autogen.sh and configure.ac files, it means that support for GNU Autotools is available, when some tarball is created, it comes with a configure file inside, this file doesn't exist on the Git repository and you need to create it by running the autogen.sh script.
+autogen.shandconfigure.acfiles, it means that support for GNU Autotools is available, when some tarball is created, it comes with aconfigurefile inside, this file doesn't exist on the Git repository and you need to create it by running theautogen.shscript. - Sometimes these files are available but GNU Autotools is deprecated (because it's old), we recommend that you use the supported build system (CMake or Meson in most cases).

 Sometimes it's hard to find the official tarball of some software, as each project website organization is different.

-• Arch Linux packages - Search for your program, open the program page, see the "Package Actions" category on the top right position and click on the "Source Files" button, a GitLab page will open, open the .SRCINFO and search for the tarball link on the "source" fields of the file.
+- Arch Linux packages: Search for your program, open the program page, see the "Package Actions" category on the top right position and click on the "Source Files" button, a GitLab page will open, open the

 See the nano package example.

-• AUR - Search for your program, open the program page, go to the "Sources" section on the end of the package details.
+- AUR: Search for your program, open the program page, go to the "Sources" section on the end of the package details.

 Git Repositories

-Your recipe.toml will have this content:
+Your recipe.toml will have the following content:

 [source]